y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Jul 30, 2023-Aug 01, 2023</time> Airtable's are fully up!
+Expecting a big splash sooner or later.

 - <time>Jul 20, 2023-Jul 29, 2023</time> Got some discussions in with my co-founder + some organisational work.